ollegreen/Olles_Time_Series_Data_and_Models/README.md

 3. Holt Winter

 ## Datasets
-* All are in pandas format and formatted correctly.
+* All datasets are in list and pandas format.
 ______

 ### Simple Univariate Seasonal Data #1 (D1)